Mixins

 Adds:

 Selects auto-filter soft-deleted rows.
-A before_compile query rewrite appends WHERE is_deleted = FALSE to any query touching a SoftDeleteMixin table.
+A do_orm_execute listener attaches a per-mapper with_loader_criteria(cls, cls.is_deleted.is_(False)) to every SELECT touching a SoftDeleteMixin table.

 Bypass for admin / audit